 - Live in privacy.

-- Not be discriminated upon.
+- Not be discriminated against and recieve fair treatment.

 - A proper eviction process as outlined in the Georgia eviction laws.